-Bullying can happen to anyone.
-Around 1/3 of Australian students say they have experienced bullying at some point.
+Bullying affects teenagers to a concerning extent and can happen to anyone.
+Around one third of Australian students say they have experienced bullying at some point.
 Often people feel powerless against bullying.
 However, as parents it’s possible to take action against bullying to create safer environments for your child.
 Learn about what bullying is, why people do it and how to recognise bullying.
 Find out how to teach your child about handling bullying, and the importance of empathy and positive relationships.

 - want to know more about what bullying looks like

 - want to understand why kids bully

 - want to understand the effects of bullying behaviour